-16 See 2 Cal.
-Code Regs §11053.
+20 See Cal.
+Educ.
+Code § 66261.7.

-19 See Cal.
+21 See Cal.
 Educ.
 Code § 66262.

-Interim Remedies shall be offered prior to the conclusion of an investigation in order to immediately stop any wrong-doing and/or reduce or eliminate any negative impact, when appropriate.
+appropriate.
 Persons reporting that they have been the victim of Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating or Domestic Violence or Stalking must be provided reasonable and available Interim Remedies, if requested, regardless of whether the person chooses to report the conduct to Campus police or local law enforcement, and regardless of whether an investigation is conducted under this Executive Order.
 Examples may include offering the option of psychological counseling services, changes to academic or living situations, completing a course and/or courses online (if otherwise appropriate), academic tutoring, arranging for the re-taking of a class or withdrawal from a class without penalty, and/or any measure as appropriate to stop further alleged harm until an investigation is concluded or a resolution is reached.
 The Title IX Coordinator shall assist and provide the Complainant with reasonable Remedies as requested throughout the reporting, investigation, appeal, and disciplinary processes, and thereafter.

-- DD.
-Respondent means the CSU, a CSU Employee, another Student, or a Third Party who is alleged to have violated this Executive Order. - EE.
-Retaliation means Adverse Action taken against a Student because s/he has or is believed to have: - 1.
+- EE.
+Respondent means the CSU, a CSU Employee, another Student, or a Third Party who is alleged to have violated this Executive Order. - FF.
+Retaliation means Adverse Action taken against a Student because the Student has or is believed to have: - 1.
 Exercised rights under this Executive Order; - 2.
-Reported or opposed conduct which s/he reasonably and in good faith believes is in violation of this Executive Order; - 3.
+Reported or opposed conduct which was reasonably and in good faith believed to be in violation of this Executive Order; - 3.
 Assisted or participated in a policy-related investigation/proceeding regardless of whether the Complaint was substantiated; or, - 4.
 Assisted someone in reporting or opposing a violation of this Executive Order, or assisted someone in reporting or opposing Retaliation under this Executive Order.